 The hit public radio series comes to Lafayette College's Williams Center for the Arts with an evening of moving, comical, and surprising stories about unexpected encounters in places both fantastical and close to home.
-These spellbinding tales will be performed by by Kathleen Chalfant (Wit, The Affair), David Morse (True Detective, St. Elsewhere), and Kate Burton (Scandal, Grey's Anatomy).
+Spellbinding tales by authors Susan Perabo, Steven Millhauser, and faculty member Alix Ohlin will be performed by David Morse (True Detective, St. Elsewhere), Patricia Kalember (Sisters, Orange Is the New Black) and René Auberjonois (Star Trek).

 For more information and to purchase tickets click here.